-- 4.2.12 Cabinet Members will be appointed by the Leader of the Council and have significant delegated decision-making responsibilities. - 4.2.13 The Panel was of the view that Cabinet Members will have a high level of responsibility and also will act as the public face of the Council in respect of their individual portfolio areas.
-The panel is therefore of the view that the Special Responsibility Allowance for a Cabinet Member should be 50% of the Leader's Allowance, £11,270.
+- 4.2.12 Cabinet Members will be appointed by the Leader of the Council and have significant delegated decision-making responsibilities. - 4.2.13 The Panel was of the view that Cabinet Members continue to have a high level of responsibility and also will act as the public face of the Council in respect of their individual portfolio areas.
+The panel is therefore of the view that the Special Responsibility Allowance for a Cabinet Member should continue to be 50% of the Leader's Allowance, £11,518.36.

-WE RECOMMEND that a Cabinet Member should receive an allowance of 50% of the Leaders Allowance, £11,270.
+WE RECOMMEND that a Cabinet Member should receive an allowance of 50% of the Leaders Allowance, £11,518.36.